-Believe it or not, the most effective remedy is quite easy to get your hands on.
+Believe it or not, the most effective remedy for relieving stress is quite easy to get your hands on.
 You’ll be surprised at how simple it really is…

 What Causes Anxiety?